-Consumers 1, 2, and 3 and a provider belong to the same namespace.
-Consumers 1, 2, and 3 can call all the services and interfaces of the provider.
+Consumers 1, 2, and 3 and the provider belong to the same namespace.
+By default, Consumers 1, 2, and 3 can call all the services and interfaces of the provider.

-You can also set an authentication method for specified services and interfaces of the provider.
-For example, set a blacklist for Consumer 2 to prevent it from calling the services and Interface 2 of the provider because they involve core business or data.
-Then, Consumer 2 can only call Interfaces 1 and 3 of the provider.
+You can also configure an authentication rule for a specific service and interface of the provider.
+For example, you can configure a blacklist for Consumer 2 to prevent it from calling Service 2 and Interface 2 of the provider because they involve core business or data.
+Then, Consumer 2 can call only Services and Interfaces 1 and 3 of the provider.

 The following figure shows the call process with authentication rules configured.

 - In the left-side navigation pane, choose .

 - In the navigation tree of Dubbo, click Service Authentication.

 - On the Service Authentication page, click Create Rules.

 - In the Create Rules panel, configure the service authentication parameters and click OK.